 J.D., with high honors, 2013

-State Bar of Texas; Fifth Circuit Court of Appeals; Seventh Circuit Court of Appeals; Federal Circuit Court of Appeals; U.S. District Court for the Northern, Southern, and Eastern Districts of Texas
+State Bar of Texas; Fifth Circuit Court of Appeals; Seventh Circuit Court of Appeals; Federal Circuit Court of Appeals; U.S. District Court for the Northern, Southern, Eastern and Western Districts of Texas